 Third party libraries referenced by means of

 nugetdependencies.
-These libraries are not distributed with the SaxonCS product, but are downloaded automatically as part of the installation process.
+These libraries are downloaded automatically as part of the installation process; in addition, they are bundled into the platform-specific executables issued with the product.
 The relevant libraries are:

 The Saxon SQL extension